Upload Guide

 5. Tap to focus on the product, then shoot.

-This basic setup consistently produces source photos that generate great results across all 13 image types.
+This basic setup consistently produces source photos that work across clean main images, lifestyle product images, ecommerce product infographics, detail close-ups, size comparisons, and other image types.